Institutional Trust in New Zealand Pre/Post COVID-19 Pandemic

 4. Conspiracy Beliefs: the average mistrust of official versions of major world events given by authorities appear to decrease during lockdown but subsequently decrease.

 Notably, the central tendency may not always be the interesting statistic for understanding social change.
-There may be greater galvanisation in response that is masked by overall average response.
+There may be greater separation in response that is masked by overall average response.
 In future work, we will examine this point.
 For now, the trends suggest overall stability during 2019-2020, with increasing confidence in science.

 NZAVS sample responses: years 2019-2022